zeeduino/arduino-xc/HOWTO.md

 Arduino-XC core code is microcontroller-agnostic and should compile with no issues on any standard C++ compiler.

+Make sure to add a symbol definition to your project setup:

+- name: **ARDUINO**
+- value: **200**

+C/C++ preprocessor and compiler will use this symbol to correctly include and compile various Arduino libraries.

-Once Arduino-XC core is compiled and you have library built, it's time to prepare for implementing HAL.
+Once Arduino-XC core is compiled and you have the library built, it's time to prepare for implementing HAL.

 #### Chip-specific support libraries

 These days, every microcontroller manufacturer has some form of basic support code available for their chips.
 This is usually in a form of a library like [LPCOpen] for LPC controllers or [Atmel Software Framework] for AVR and SAM controllers, etc. Or it may be a bunch of application notes and some source code and examples to get you started quickly with that chip.

 Whatever is the case, you should get those libraries (or library) for your chosen chip and build and test them with simple blinky led program.
+We are not going to go into details of doing that since it is highly specific to whatever controller you are currently using.

 Once you have your chip's support library in place and working, it's time to create Arduino-XC HAL implementation library for your microcontroller.